5 Early Signs Your Furnace Won’t Last the Rest of Winter in Idaho

 October 17, 2023

 The blower in a furnace draws in chilly air through its return ducts.
 It then sends the air through the heat exchanger to warm it up and distribute it throughout your home via the supply ducts in each room.
 However, several issues might cause a blower to stop functioning, like blocked airflow, lubrication issues or a broken belt.
 Having a qualified technician inspect and fix a broken blower is crucial to keeping your home comfortable all year.
-1. Blocked Airflow If air cannot freely circulate through your home’s air ducts, the blower motor will have to
+Request service 1.
+Blocked Airflow If air cannot freely circulate through your home’s air ducts, the

 Continue Reading